nosehad/MCVaros/README.md

 which offers you a great and innovative team system and an great playing experience.
-I created it for a small german server and found now time to export and translate it.
+I created it for a small german server and found now exported and translated it.